 East Georgia State College provides reasonable accommodations for students with disabilities to ensure that they enjoy an equal opportunity to participate in and benefit from programs available at the college.

 How to Request & Receive Disability Services at EGSC

-- Submit Documentation – Once we receive your Voluntary Declaration of Disability or meet with you in person, our office will provide you with information regarding documentation requirements for your stated disability.
+- Submit Documentation – Once we receive your Voluntary Declaration of Disability or meet with you, our office will provide you with information regarding documentation requirements for your stated disability.
 You will need to submit documentation to our office that meets these standards.
 Documentation needs can vary widely, so please consult with our staff regarding your specific circumstance.
 Examples of documentation that may be required depending on disability are: an IEP/504 plan, psychological evaluation, medical documentation, letters from physicians etc.

 - Review and Notification – When your documentation is received, it will be reviewed for compliance with Board of Regents requirements.
 For students requesting accommodations for Learning Disabilities, ADHD/ADD and/or Psychological diagnoses, we will ask for permission to release these records for review by the Regents Center for Learning Disorders (RCLD).
 The RCLD will determine whether your documentation meets criteria for permanent accommodations within the University System of Georgia.
-We will notify you via mail of the results of this review indicating whether you do or do not meet criteria to receive permanent accommodations based on your current documentation.
+We will notify you via mail or email of the results of this review indicating whether you do or do not meet criteria to receive permanent accommodations based on your current documentation.

 - Documentation DOES meet initial criteria – If we determine upon our initial review that your documentation meets minimal criteria, this means you will be eligible for temporary accommodations for at least one semester.
 Please contact our office to set up an appointment to develop accommodation contracts and to discuss permanent accommodations if approval has not already been granted through the RCLD.
 Your accommodations will not begin until this step is completed!